developer-portal/content/tech/languages/csharp/csharp.md

 ## Summary

 What would we recommend?
 JetBrains Rider is the best C# IDE, however it is not open source.
 VS Code is great for .NET Core and MonoDevelop for Mono.
-Eclips is work in progress, hopefull it will turn out well.
+Eclipse is work in progress, hopefull it will turn out well.